SwarajMundruppadyRao/Dijkstra-Algorithm-Point-Robot/README.md

+## Description
-This code contains the submission for Project 2 of ENPM661  for path planning of a point robot for the given map using Dijkstra Algorithm
+This repository contains code for path planning of a point robot using Dijkstra Algorithm

-Libraries used in the Code :
+## Libraries used in the Code

 - queue.PriorityQueue
 - numpy
 - sortedcollections.OrderedSet
 - matplotlib.pyplot
 - matplotlib.patches.Polygon
 - time
 - pygame
 - vidmaker
 - math

-Steps to Run the code:
+## Steps to Run the code:
 1. Run the .py file
 2. Enter the Starting and Goal Co-ordinates as per the instructions visible in the terminal window
 3. The code will run and generate the path